NguyenNhatIT/GodsWave/resourceasset/GodsWaveMeta/README.md

-**MainDab Meta**
+**GodsWave Meta**

-This folder are simply just some files for MainDab's Community Server.
+This folder are simply just some files for GodsWave Community Server.